Registration for the 2020 Water Festival is now closed. Teachers can sign up their classes to be on the waiting list.

 |1:15 p.m.||School Group Departure||School groups return to the designated bus zone for departure.|

 The festival runs rain or shine and you will be outside.
 Wear comfortable shoes, appropriate for an outdoor environment.
 The grass is always wet in the morning.

 St. John Ambulance Medical First Responders will be onsite throughout the duration of the Water Festival.

-If a student needs first aid care, have a teacher or parent volunteer take the student to the First Aid station located beside the Main Barn.
+If a student needs first aid care, bring them to the First Aid station located in Lot P, near the Water Wagon.
 If it is a more serious injury, call 911 immediately and notify a member of the steering committee.

 Cell phone reception may be unreliable, depending on your service provider.
-If you need to make an emergency call, come directly to the information desk at the Main Barn.
+If you need to make an emergency call, come directly to the information desk in the Ian Beddis Gym.
 One of our festival volunteers will assist you.

 Contact us with any additional questions.